 - If possible, consider coordinating accommodations with other medical students or stay in residents’ quarters.

 Sometimes a program will provide accommodation, but if not, you could turn to your alumni network in the area.
-Check with the AMA Alliance for assistance on this.
-This option could help to cut down on costs, and provide an opportunity to get to know the community surrounding a potential residency program.

 As you plan your budget for this stage of your medical education, also keep in mind travel and lodging costs that you will incur for the USMLE Step II Clinical Skills Exam.

 While the AAMC does not endorse SmartMedTravel.com, the site was developed by two medical school graduates focused on helping students manage travel and interviewing costs.
-You may find useful information there.

 Matching as a couple increases the stakes so when entering the application process, it can be helpful to apply widely.
 You can always decline interviews later.
 Also, focus on applying to multiple programs in the same city to increase match options.